marcverhagen/pages-test/README.md

 Under `sites` are the sites to be tested.
 Copy the contents of any subdirectory to `docs` and push to master in order to to see the site at https://marcverhagen.github.io/pages-test/.

+Commits on the master branch may be tagged with the site name and a date with so you can revert to prior work.

-So far only used for experimenting with the MMIF specifications site at https://github.com/clamsproject/mmif.
+This site is for experimenting with the MMIF specifications site at https://github.com/clamsproject/mmif.
 To do that you would copy the contents of the `docs` directory in that site to `docs` in this repository (and probably to `sites` as well if you want to keep track.

 To make it work you would have to edit `docs/_config.yml` and change `url` and `baseurl`: